 But the steps themselves are usually very similar.

-First, customers need to trust your brand and know who you are (awareness).
-They need to decide what you offer is relevant, and meets their needs (consideration).
-And once they decide to buy (trial), they need to decide if they’ll buy again (and become loyal customers).
+First, customers have to trust your brand and know who you are (awareness).
+They have to decide what you offer is relevant, and meets their needs (consideration).
+And once they decide to buy (trial), they have to decide if they’ll buy again (and become loyal customers).

 At each stage, you can use advertising and sales copy to influence the customer.
 To be aware, to consider and so on.
 But you also need to tell them what action’s needed, so they move to the next stage.